LabMobi/TalTech-WebPortal-React/README.md

 ## Project Redux Structure

-Understanding the structure of Redux is crucial for managing state effectively in your project.
+Understanding the structure of Redux is crucial for managing state effectively in project.

 ### Redux Action Types and Descriptions